wena04/UW-INFO-Courses/README.md

 # UW-INFO-Courses

-These are all the info courses that involved programming
+These are all the info core courses that involved programming